Curse of Ham: Racism and slavery

 In the past, some people claimed that the curse of Ham was a biblical justification for imposing slavery and racial discrimination towards black people, although this concept has been criticized for being an ideologically driven misconception.
-Regarding this matter, the Christian leader Martin Luther King Jr. called such an attempt a "blasphemy" that "is against everything that the Christian religion stands for."
-James Burton Coffman similarly argues that the curse was a "prophecy of what would happen" not that it should happen.
-He believes that the curse is an allusion to Canaan's history of being dominated by numerous foreign powers.
-These powers include Assyrians, Chaldeans, Greeks and Romans.
+Regarding this matter, the Baptist Christian leader Martin Luther King Jr. called such an attempt a "blasphemy" that "is against everything that the Christian religion stands for."
+Senior professor Daniel Heimbach of Southeastern Baptist Theological Seminary presents a scholarly analysis of the text: